nodejs/node/doc/api.markdown

 ### process.openStdin()

-Opens the standard input stream, returns a readable stream.
+Opens the standard input stream, returns a `Readable Stream`.

 Example of opening standard input and listening for both events: